 Javier Escobar, MD, MSc, is a professor emeritus at Robert Wood Johnson Medical School and the former associate dean of the school’s Office of Global Health.

-Escobar conducts National Institutes of Health-funded research on genetics of severe mental disorders.
-He is the principal investigator at Rutgers for the NIH grant “Colombia-U.S. Cross-Disorder Collaboration in Psychiatric Genetics,” which is funded for five years (2017–2022).
-This project examines genetic influences and endophenotypes in a special population in Colombia, South America.
-He also is co-investigator and mentor of a Fogarty-National Institute of Mental Health training grant in Argentina and has been involved in USAID global projects and other NIH-funded investigations for more than two decades.
+Escobar’s research activities have included National Institutes of Health-funded studies about genetics of severe mental disorders.
+He was the principal investigator at Rutgers for the NIH grant “Colombia-U.S. Cross-Disorder Collaboration in Psychiatric Genetics” (2017–2022).
+This project examined genetic influences and endophenotypes in a special population in Colombia, South America.
+He also was co-investigator and mentor of a Fogarty-National Institute of Mental Health training grant in Argentina and has been involved in USAID global projects and other NIH-funded investigations for many years.

 112 Paterson Street, Room 216